Effect-TS/effect/packages/schema/README.md

 > [!NOTE]
 > As a general rule, schemas should be defined such that encode + decode return the original value.

+### Recap

+- **Decoding:** Used for parsing data from external sources where you have no control over the data format.
+- **Encoding:** Used when sending data out to external sources, converting it to a format that is expected by those sources.

+For instance, when working with forms in the frontend, you often receive untyped data in the form of strings.
+This data can be tampered with and does not natively support arrays or booleans.
+Decoding helps you validate and parse this data into more useful types like numbers, dates, and arrays.
+Encoding allows you to convert these types back into the string format expected by forms.

+By understanding these processes, you can ensure that your data handling is robust and reliable, converting data safely between different formats.

 ## The Rule of Schemas: Keeping Encode and Decode in Sync

 When working with schemas, there's an important rule to keep in mind: your schemas should be crafted in a way that when you perform both encoding and decoding operations, you should end up with the original value.